Say Goodbye to Constipation: Top High-Fiber Foods to Keep You Regular

 References

-- Mayo Clinic.
-(2023).
+- Mayo Clinic (2023).
 Dietary fiber: Essential for a healthy diet.
-Retrieved from Mayo Clinic

-- Cleveland Clinic.
-(2023).
+- Cleveland Clinic (2023).
 The Importance of Dietary Fiber.
-Retrieved from Cleveland Clinic